 So that’s some of our favourite Halloween-inspired content marketing examples from the last few years.
 Got a favourite that deserves an honourable mention?
 Tweet us at @MintTwist and we will feature some of the best.

-If you’re interested in ramping up your businesses content activities or are looking to develop a Digital Strategy for 2017 with content at the heart.
-Find out more about MintTwist can be your digital ideas partner and get in touch with us here.
+If you’re interested in ramping up your businesses content activities or are looking to develop a digital strategy that brings in results, get in touch with us here.